 This is no ordinary selection of plants.
 These ethnobotanical specimens are of great interest to pharmocologist, ethnobotanist, scientist, alternative healers, spiritualist, shamans, and other cultures across the globe.
-Ethnobotanicals have been highly sought after by human beings sense the beginning.
-Below I will discuss these sacred botanicals in alphabetical order.
+Ethnobotanicals are plants that have been highly sought after by human beings sense the beginning.
+Below I will discuss these sacred tools in alphabetical order.
 Keep in mind this is only a small portion of ethnobotanicals in the world.

 This page will be in order soon.
 I had an accidental duplicate.
 The other sections should be good to go, sorry about that.
 I do participate in the AMAZON LLC affiliate program and others, and earn commissions for sending customers to these shops.
 When you spend money, you're supporting me financially as well as this site.
 Thank you!